The story of Mawah

-Family and Community Health programs and other efforts that target the population as a whole are crucial in order to meet public health needs, especially for those living in fragile environments.
+Family and Community Health programs are crucial to meeting public health needs, especially for those living in fragile environments.

 International Medical Corps works at the community level to promote health, prevent disease and assure that all family members have the opportunity to survive and thrive.
-It is a holistic approach that ensures even those living in precarious conditions can benefit from comprehensive quality health care services.
-At the same time, we develop and promote healthy habits and practices that can last a lifetime and contribute to building resilient communities.
+Our holistic approach ensures that even those living in precarious conditions can benefit from comprehensive, quality healthcare services.
+At the same time, we promote healthy habits and practices that can last a lifetime and that contribute to building resilient communities.

 As part of this process, International Medical Corps engages both local government and community leaders as partners to help local residents identify their own health priorities and needs, then explore the available local resources to meet them.